fredinfinite23/somar/README.md

 #### Install Prerequisites
  - OpenXR-compatible XR Headset
    1. Make sure your XR headset is in Developer Mode and can install APKs from unknown sources
-   1. Download the right SOMAR-application-XYZ APK for your device from the [prebuilts](https://gitlab.collabora.com/somar-project/somar/-/tree/main/prebuilts) folder.
+   1. Download the right SOMAR-application-XYZ APK for your device from our [itch.io page](https://somar-project.itch.io/somar-project) folder.
    1. Sideload the APK onto your device (depending on your device, sideloading method will change) :
      - [Quest devices](https://arborxr.com/blog/sideload-apps-on-meta-quest-3/)
      - [Pico devices](https://knowledge.vr-expert.com/kb/how-to-sideload-and-install-an-apk-file-on-the-pico-neo-3-pro/)